fortran-lang/talks/FortranCon2020-community/slides/motivation.md

 * Fortran should be easy and fun to work with
 * It should feel like play and not work
-* Run Fortran code on any architecture--CPUs, GPUs, emerging architectures
 * Rich ecosystem of open source libraries
+* Run Fortran code on any architecture: CPUs, GPUs, emerging platforms
 </section>